ArthurTheDigital/ATD_GameLib/README.md

 * GlFrameBuffer class.
 * Image, obtained from texture.
 * GLSL shaders, that can be loaded, and assigned uniforms.
-* **TODO:** Use STRINGIFY macro on shader sources for a better readability.
 * **TODO:** Shader constructor fails if called before Window constructor.
 This is why I use smart pointers with shaders.
 Investigate this bug and put the required initialization into Gl constructor!
 * **TODO:** Add debug methods for checking uniform values being set.
 * **TODO:** How can I create precompiled pieces of shaders, so I could just link them?
+Not just vertex and fragment, but, say, lighting lib for fragment shaders.
 * **TODO:** Do I need to use mutexes with shaders?
 * VertexBuffer2D class.
 * **TODO:** Triangles2D class - VertexBuffer2D but only with TRIANGLES